Home

 This reflects the fascinating historical and linguistic influence of German on the English language.
 After all, English is a Germanic language, and both languages share common roots!

-These are German words for which no succinct English translation exists.
+1. German loan words: These are German words for which no succinct English translation exists.
 Therefore the German is simply used in its original form.
 This process of adoption is one of the ways in which English is continually enriched and altered – a process going back over a thousand years!

 German word